The Importance of Cybersecurity and STO Management: Preventing System Failure and Reducing Costs

 Cybersecurity within a plant is not only a matter of technical measures, but also a matter of cultural awareness.
 This awareness should create a shift towards secure behaviors in the digital workplace.
 For example, threats can come in the backdoor when maintenance employees open phishing e-mails or download malware from the internet.
 These actions can prove to be catastrophic, leading to cyberattacks against hardware devices or even individuals.
 To implement a cultural shift, organizations should invest in training, which is a prerequisite for engagement and security responsible behaviors.

 6. Maintenance and Asset Toolsets

 Toolsets and digital system suites help to keep data organized.
 Maintenance and asset management tools from solution providers with a deep understanding of current cybersecurity best practices should be evaluated so your team can have the necessary support for your data.
 Selecting the right tool(s) for your needs can make the difference between closing one project and closing ten projects!

 Choose a Secure STO Management Solution

 While none of these actions are foolproof, they can get you on the right track to being cybersecure.
 It is important to consider the cyber needs of your business and the shutdown, turnaround, and outage implications of protecting your data.
 The mentality of “it will never happen to me” or “I’m too big to fail” does not apply to the digital realm.

-To see that stats on cybersecurity in maintenance, check out our infographic on The Importance of Cybersecurity and Shutdown, Turnaround, and Outage Management!
 To learn how Prometheus Group solutions help you keep your maintenance organized and secure, give us a call today.